JasonKessler/scattertext/README.md

 ```

 ## What's new

+In 0.0.2.33:
+Added the following methods:
+* `TermDocMatrixWithoutCategories.get_num_metadata`
+* `TermDocMatrix.use_metadata_as_categories`
+* `unified_context` argument in `produce_scattertext_explorer` lists all contexts in a single column.
+This let's
+you see snippets organized by multiple categories in a single column.
+See `demo_unified_context.py` for an example.
+helps category-free or multi-category analyses.

 In 0.0.2.32 we added a series of objects to handle uncategorized corpora.
 Added section on
  [Document-Based Scatterplots](#document-based-scatterplots), and the add_doc_names_as_metadata function.